Roger-random/ESP32Tests/README.md

 control STEP signals using LEDC PWM set to 50% duty cycle but with varying frequency.
 * `FreeRTOS_Play` - learning FreeRTOS APIs.
 * `MCPWM_DutyCycle` - Interactive MCPWM duty cycle explorer.
+* `webserver_play` - learning how to turn an ESP32 into a small web server.